The best London rooftop bars for summer 2022

-The team at Sunborn London are excited to announce that their outdoor bar and lounge experiences, for a max capacity of 100 people across its three decks, are now open and in full swing.
+Sunborn London offers guests a variety of extraordinary outdoor bar and lounge experiences, with a maximum capacity of 100 people across its three decks.
 Get onboard for a unique experience on the UK’s only luxury yacht hotel, boasting stunning cityscape views from each of the four decks.
 Guests can enjoy the mesmerising London skyline whilst enjoying an expertly prepared cocktail and delicious food.

 Additional features such as outdoor heaters and awnings mean that a chill in the air or a bit of rain won’t dampen any spirits.